HDL, good cholesterol and LDL, bad cholesterol

-Molecules called lipoproteins carry cholesterol in the blood.
-Two important kinds of lipoproteins are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+Molecules called lipoproteins, carry cholesterol in the blood.
+There are two important types of lipoproteins, they are low density lipoproteins (LDL) and high density lipoproteins (HDL).
 When checking LDL and HDL, doctors often include another type of fat called triglycerides.

 • Total cholesterol is a measure of the total amount of cholesterol* in your blood and is based on the HDL, LDL, and triglycerides numbers.

 • LDL cholesterol* makes up the majority of the body’s cholesterol.
 LDL is known as bad cholesterol because having high levels can lead to plaque buildup in your arteries and result in heart disease and stroke.

 • HDL cholesterol absorbs cholesterol* and carries it back to the liver, which flushes it from the body.
 HDL is known as “good” cholesterol because having high levels can reduce the risk for heart disease and stroke.